bsoist/bsoist.github.io/_posts/2018-02-15-live-action-shorts.md

 The live action shorts this year were all very good.

-Four of this year's nominees are based on real-life events<sup> <a href"#spoil">*</a> </sup> and they all raise important issues.
+Four of this year's nominees are based on real-life events<a href"#spoil"><sup>*</sup></a> and they all raise important issues.
 The nominations alone will bring awareness, hopefully, to the issues raised in the films.

 ### _DeKalb Elementary_
 A film that focuses mostly on two on-screen characters for the entire film.
 Even though I knew the story very well going in, I found myself mesmerized by the drama, tension, and emotions - bravery, fear, remorse, compassion, love.
 The performances were excellent.
 A very powerful film.